"... wanna run eCommerce on Drupal 8 but don't know if it's a good idea."

 Do you fit the eCommerce business owner "profile"?

-For we do fit the profile of that Drupal eCommerce agency you're looking for, capable to tweak it till it fits your complex requirements to the slightest detail.
+For we do fit the profile of that Drupal eCommerce agency and development company you're looking for, capable to tweak it till it fits your complex requirements to the slightest detail.

 We do Web development